pyladies/pyladies-elections-website/content/pages/en/election.md

 - Voter application cut-off date: May 31, 2020 AoE
 - Voting start date: June 8, 2020 AoE
 - Voting end date: June 17, 2020 AoE

+###  Register as a Candidate for the Election
+Those interested in declaring their candidacy can do so on the the apply page.

+### Declaring winners
+	_New section added to declare how winners from voting are determined._